HarishSandbox/Stock-Tutor-Application/README.md

 Key Implementations:
 * The project is built using MVC architecture.
 * View is designed using Java Swing.
-* The project fetches realtime stock data using Alpha Vantage API
+* The project supports web API integrationg by fetching realtime stock data using Alpha Vantage API
+* Various design patterns are implemented within the project